 “If you knew me you would know…” I love coffee, I love to sing, and I love Jesus!

 “My favorite thing about the Midwest is…” The change of seasons!
 Oh how I’ve missed that!

-Territorial President of Women’s Ministries: Commissioner Heidi Bailey
+Territorial Leader for Leader Development and President of Women’s Ministries: Commissioner Heidi Bailey

 Heidi is hugger, and is happy in her home territory as Territorial President of Women’s Ministries in USA Central!